tencent-ailab/grover/README.md

 #### Running Pretraining on Multiple GPU
 We have implemented distributed pretraining on multiple GPU using `horovod`.
 To start the distributed pretraining, please refer to [this link](https://github.com/horovod/horovod/blob/master/docs/running.rst).
+To enable the multi-GPU training of the pretraining model, `--enable_multi_gpu` flag should be proposed in the above command line.

 ### Training & Finetuning